JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 nothing # hide
 ```

-Note that we use the `line_z` keyword that allows applying different colors to the curve's different points in an easy way.
-When we are happy with the appearance of each plot, we can use the `plot` function and the `layout` keyword to create a final plot
+The `line_z` keyword allows for applying different colours to different points.
+Then we can use the `plot` function and the `layout` keyword to create the final plot.

 ```@example plots_srs
 l = @layout [a ; b{0.3w} c]